 How to Stop Ribbon Fraying

-You can see in my lacrosse hair ties above that the ribbon is starting to fray at the ends.
-There are a couple of ways to fix that.
+You can see in my lacrosse hair ties above that the ribbon is starting to fray at the ends of your hair ties.
+There are a couple of ways to fix the raw edge.
 They both make use of heat applied to the ends of the ribbon.

 One is to use a wood burning tool to run along the edges.
 Another way is to run the ribbon edge over a candle without touching the ribbon to it so that it doesn’t burn.
 You just want heat to seal up the edge a bit.